 ICAT – International Council of Acupuncture Therapists

-Christopher Byrne - Vice President
+Christopher Byrne - President

 HFST – International Council of Health, Fitness and Sports Therapists

 Herman Fenton – Vice President

 IFHB – International Federation of Health and Beauty Therapists

 Governing Council members have many different responsibilities.
 During their term of office, they may need to adopt a number of different roles, including:

 To be an effective policy maker, the council member needs to have an understanding of the association's past, and knowledge of the present and vision of the future.
 This can be clearly demonstrated by the council members' representation on the FHT sub-committees.
 For example, the FHT Education and Training Sub-Committee sets policy on therapy and qualification membership criteria, which requires the highest levels of knowledge in therapy, education and standards.

 At times, council members may have to enforce the association's rules, regulations, policies or guidelines in accordance with FHT's governing documents.
 This requires a fair, firm, consistent, honest, concerned and empathetic approach.
 There will also be times when agreement on a topic cannot be reached, at which point the council member will get involved.
 The council member's goal is to help find an equitable resolution to the disagreement.
 This requires the board member to be a good listener, have a calming influence, and the ability to make fair decisions.